NumaHOP/Documentation/src/code/modules/workflow.md

 # The Workflow Module.

 In this module the primitive we operate on are workflows.
-In NumaHOP workflows are tracking the lifecycle of document units.
+In NumaHOP workflows are tracking the life-cycle of document units.

-A workflow is constitued of states.
-Each states is either processed automaticaly or require some user interaction in order to be processed.
-Some states are process automaticaly and don't require much user interaction such as the Diffusion, Archiving, Automatic Checks, or Delivery Waiting.
+A workflow is constituted of states.
+Each states is either processed automatically or require some user interaction in order to be processed.
+Some states are process automatically and don't require much user interaction such as the Diffusion, Archiving, Automatic Checks, or Delivery Waiting.

 Once the condition required for the state to validate the workflow completes it and start the next